 The video lessons that Guitar Tricks has to offer are short, sweet, and to the point.

 The beginner’s section for Guitar Tricks is easier to follow than JamPlay lessons, as Guitar Trick’s beginners’ section has had a whole lot of time going into it, making it really easy to navigate through step by step.
 This makes the entire site much more appealing.

 If you’re a beginning guitar player, I would highly recommend that you start out with Guitar Tricks.

-However, both of these sites are designed for people of all advancement levels, not just beginners.
-Both of these sites have great beginner’s sections, but Guitar Tricks provides users with a straight and narrow path of education to keep playing on, while Jam Play will let you wander off and make your own decisions.
+However, both of these sites are designed for people of all advancement levels (skill level), not just beginners.
+Both of these sites have great beginner’s sections, but Guitar Tricks provides users with a straight and narrow path of education to keep playing the guitar on, while Jam Play will let you wander off and make your own decisions.

 At the end of all of this, it’s probably still going to be hard to make a decision to choose between Jam Play and Guitar Tricks.
 Both of these sites have many similarities to each other and both have very little negatives when it comes to their programs.